 The logic was sound, avocados are sort of buttery, but still I wasn’t quite sure how it would turn out.
 But I’m relieved to say, on my third attempt I have a butter and oil free as well as refined sugar free delicious, although slightly heavier and denser than normal banana bread thanks to the use of wholemeal (whole wheat) flour in place of plain flour.

-The real taste test lay with my husband Troy, as it always does, especially since my sense of taste and smell are still a little wonky as I recover from the flu from hell.
-After screwing up his nose when I mentioned I’d used avocado in place of butter and the usual sugar had been replaced with coconut sugar for a healthier update to banana bread he hesitatingly took a bite of my avocado and banana bread.
+The real taste test lay with my husband, Troy, as it always does, especially since my sense of taste and smell are still a little wonky as I recover from the flu from hell.
+After screwing up his nose when I mentioned I’d used avocado in place of butter, and the usual sugar had been replaced with coconut sugar for a healthier update, he hesitatingly took a bite of my avocado and banana bread.
 The scrunch in his face, in the expectation he wouldn’t like it, slowly eased away.
 By the third bite it had completely disappeared as he announced “If you hadn’t told me there was avocado in this and coconut sugar in place of regular sugar I wouldn’t know.
 It just tastes like a slightly less sweet than normal banana bread.”

 And it does, and it’s beautiful toasted.

 This avocado and banana bread tastes best the next day, so I suggest making it the night before and enjoying for breakfast the next morning.

 - 160g (3/4 cup) ripe but not overly so, avocado

 - 200g (3/4 cup plus 2 tbs) coconut sugar